-Izabel is a sophomore health science major from Columbia, Missouri who hopes to apply to the Clinical Laboratory Science program.
+Izabel is a junior from Columbia, Missouri in the Clinical Laboratory Science program.
 Following graduation, Izabel plans to pursue a master’s degree in public health.

-I knew Mizzou was the right school when I found out they offered the clinical laboratory science program near home when most other schools did not.
+I chose Mizzou because they offered a clinical laboratory science program near home when most other schools did not.

 I chose my major because I have always been fascinated with diseases and wanted to get to the root of an individual’s illness.
 Working in a medical laboratory will give me the opportunity to do just that.

 What made you want to pursue a career in health care?

 I choose to pursue a career in health care because the field is rapidly growing and continuously offering new opportunities.
 I want to take those opportunities and help others along the way.

 How have you achieved academic success during your time as an undergraduate?